collabnix/kubelabs/Logging101/kafka.md

 Since Kafka depends on Java, make sure that you first have Java 8 installed.

 Now that you are armed with an overall knowledge of Kafka, let's see about setting it up.
 Depending on your use case, the way you would get started varies, but of course, the first thing is to [download Kafka](https://www.confluent.io/get-started/?product=software).
 The Confluent version of Kafka is one of the best options since it is well tested, and has plugins such as a REST proxy, connectors, etc...
 You can also choose to get the [Apache version](https://www.apache.org/dyn/closer.cgi?path=/kafka/3.2.0/kafka_2.13-3.2.0.tgz) instead and the installation instructions are still the same.
 Once you have the download, simply unzip it somewhere.
 Inside the bin folder, you will find Kafka-server-start.sh, which is the entry point of the program.
-Run it with:
+A full guide on setting up Kafka on Linux systems can be found in a [guide](https://www.digitalocean.com/community/tutorials/how-to-install-apache-kafka-on-ubuntu-20-04) provided by DigitalOcean.
+It's best to follow it until step 5 of the guide.
+However, note that the version of Kafka used is slightly outdated, so keep that in mind when running this line:

 ```
-$ bin/kafka-server-start.sh config/server.properties
+curl "https://downloads.apache.org/kafka/2.6.3/kafka_2.13-2.6.3.tgz" -o ~/Downloads/kafka.tgz
 ```

+Instead of getting kafka version 2.6.3, go to the [Kafka download page](https://kafka.apache.org/downloads) and use the latest version available.

 That's all that takes to get a basic Kafka environment up and running.
 Let's move on to creating topics.
 As we've discussed, topics are a stream of events and are the most fundamental part of Kafka.
 You start it with:

 ```
-$ bin/kafka-topics.sh --create --topic <topic-name> --bootstrap-server localhost:9092
+bin/kafka-topics.sh --create -bootstrap-server localhost:2181 --replication-factor 1 --partitions 1 --topic collabnix
 ```

 This will create a topic with the name you provide.
 The bootstrap-server option here is where your resource gets its initial data from, and further configuration related to this server can be found in the ```bootstrap.servers``` value of the ```consumer.properties``` file.